Emmys: O-T Fagbenle rocks Nigerian look, Porter wears wings

 NEW YORK (AP) — Michaela Jaé “Mj” Rodriguez wore vintage Versace Atelier in teal in an homage to Old Hollywood, her hair flowing down her back, and Billy Porter worked large wings on his black trouser look Sunday at the slimmed-down Emmy Awards.

 Coming less than a week after the wild and sometimes wacky fashion of the Met Gala, glamour was back at the Emmys.
-There were looks of soft pink and yellow, statement minis in bright sequins — and Nicole Byer in a stunning strapless purple gown that was sure to land her a best-dressed spot.
+There were looks of soft pink and yellow, statement minis in bright sequins — and Nicole Byer in a stunning off-shoulder orchid purple tulle gown that was sure to land her a best-dressed spot.

 Many, including Kate Winslet, Jean Smart and Cecily Strong, went for classic black, the latter with a high slit and low plunge.
 Black isn’t Cedric the Entertainer’s style.
 The evening’s host walked the red carpet in color-blocked shades of blue.